jsloop42/dreamlisp/README.md

 #### nil

-All functions returns value, the default being `nil`.
+All functions return a value, the default being `nil`.

 ```
 λ user> nil